 - Meaningful Name: The name of the producer that everyone wants to impress is called Mort Guffman which the characters pronounce like "MacGuffin".

 - Mistaken for Special Guest: The "theatre critic" turns out to be just a man who is in town to visit his niece, who has just had a baby.
 In the closing credits, he is listed as "Not Guffman".

 - Mockumentary: Most of the film is presented as a series of interviews with all the characters giving their (very colorful) views on how the production is going.

 - No Ending: The number "Nothing Ever Happens On Mars".

 - Nothing Exciting Ever Happens Here: played with in "Red, White and Blaine", in which an alien's musical number is "Nothing Ever Happens On Mars".
-This was meant to be a Call Back to a song called "Nothing Ever Happens In Blaine" that got cut; note the audience's roar of laughter when it starts.
+This was meant to be a Call-Back to a song called "Nothing Ever Happens In Blaine" that got cut; note the audience's roar of laughter when it starts.

 - Wholesome Crossdresser: Corky St. Clair might be a closeted example.
-He often buys clothes for his wife Bonnie, a reclusive lady who nobody ever seems to have met.
+He often buys clothes for his wife Bonnie, a reclusive lady nobody ever seems to have met.

 - Why Are We Whispering?: Corky St. Clair does this when Lloyd speaks very quietly about his concerns about the production, repeatedly telling him to speak louder—and then telling him he's gone too loud when he reaches a pretty normal volume.

 - Yandere: Corky, who flips between gushing Minnesota Nice-like attitude to throwing Gosh Darn It to Heck! tantrums.